stashkov/inhibitor_graph_v1.5/README.md

 It will assign GRK2 to node 1, and cAMP to node 2.

+Example file can be found in `examples` folder

 #### What should be inside edges file?
 Suppose